Stephen Beal: Education

-Beal attended Occidental College in Los Angeles, California, and earned his M.F.A. from The School of the Art Institute of Chicago.
+Beal attended Occidental College in Los Angeles, California; and earned a M.F.A. degree from the School of the Art Institute of Chicago.

 Career

 Since 1972, Beal has had numerous exhibitions of his work, and has received many commissions and grants.

 From 1973 to 1977 he was a part-time instructor and technician at The School of the Art Institute of Chicago.
 From 1980 to 1983, he was assistant professor of art appreciation, collage, photography studio, and design studio at Elmhurst College in Elmhurst, Illinois.